Impaler343/ShaastraCTF2024/README.md

 Q11:
 Name: Going low
 There is an assembly file which participants must download .
 Inside there is a line to give a particular number as input .
 And there is another target line , I.e if the code reaches the target line , the input number given is the solution.
 Op1 calculates (a+b)%256 , where a is n^n and b is n!
 Without any prime factors of 2.
 Op2 is a complex way to check if result of op1 is 1 .
 Can be solved mathematically.
-Ideal solution is to modify code to cycle through all possible inputs and find the answer on its own .
+Ideal solution is to modify code to cycle through all possible inputs and find the answer on its own . <br />
-Difficulty : 9
+Difficulty : 9<br />
-Clue: Who knows what op1 does
+Clue: Who knows what op1 does<br />

 ## Q12
 Name: Cold & Hot
 Logic: Interactive a.exe is given .
 Players have to guess the number to get the password.
-The program returns hot and cold opposite to the normal conventions , i.e cold means you are close and hot means you are far from the right answer.
+The program returns hot and cold opposite to the normal conventions , i.e cold means you are close and hot means you are far from the right answer.<br />
-Difficulty : 4
+Difficulty : 4<br />
-Clue: The convention has been flipped , just like the name!
+Clue: The convention has been flipped , just like the name!<br />